Welcome!

 Who will see my survey responses?

-Only IFF Research will see your individual responses, and these will be used for research purposes only.
-No information attributed to you as an individual will be shared with the Department for Energy Security and Net Zero or any other organisation.
+No information that will identify you as an individual will be shared in the public domain, or with the Department for Energy Security and Net Zero or with anyone outside the project team.

 How will my responses be used?

-IFF Research will use the responses for research purposes only.
-Responses from all individuals taking part in the study will be reported in aggregate form, meaning your responses to questions are presented in a way that they will not directly identify you.
+Responses from all individuals taking part in the study will be reported anonymously, meaning your responses to questions are presented in a way that they will not directly identify you.

 You can also read our Privacy Policy here: Privacy policy | IFF Research